Willy Adames Preview, Player Props: Brewers vs. Yankees

 Willy Adames At The Plate

-- In 30.5% of his games this year, Adames has notched at least one RBI.
-In 18 of those games (14.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in 11 contests.
+- Adames has an RBI in 40 of 129 games this season, with multiple RBI in 18 of them.
+He has also driven home three or more of his team's runs in 11 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.